Digital Marketing – The Ultimate 2020 Guide (Updated)

 Every company must design a marketing organization or department that can carry out its marketing strategies and plans.
-Here we are going to explore the various ways that Modern marketing departments can be arranged.
+Here we are going to explore the various ways that modern marketing departments and the marketing team can be arranged.

 The most common type of structure is the functional organization.
-Under this structure, different digital marketing activities are headed by a specialist, for examples, as social media manager will be responsible for all social media activities and report to the marketing director.
+Under this structure, different digital marketing activities are headed by a specialist, for example, a social media manager will be responsible for all social media activities and report to the marketing director.
 This functional marketing structure operates across all products and geographies.